ebadi/che-prod/README.md

     //146.
 When page for the first time loaded, the history does not load : FIXED
     //137.
 Level 1 puzzle solved but disappeared  : FIXED
     //135. null as game id in game history: FIXED
+    160. FindIndex instead of find and them FindIndex : FIXED
+    //134.
+Userdata to Cookie : NOT GOING TO BE FIXED.
+DATA ARE HEAVY

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy indeed!) and I saw an apparent bug at problem 30 when I first see